Ramadan Tips for Everyone

 - People who have problems with headaches or dizziness or who are expected to have low blood sugar during the fasting period should break the fast at Iftar time by with 2-3 dates which help replenish blood sugar immediately.

-- Add dates, dry fruits and nuts in your diet during Ramadan.
+- Add dates, dry fruits and nuts in your diet during the holy month.
 These provide healthy nutrition and are filled with energy, thus assisting you in maintaining your daily functions this month.

 - Eating your soup and serving of mixed greens gradually at Iftar will help you feel full and keep you from indulging excessively into the dishes that follow.